catalinpit/hashnode/ckq7m5wh5082bi5s1blwhfp1l.md

 * Express
 * MySQL

 **Note**: If you decide to use the API or an improved version to collect email addresses, make sure you comply with all the relevant regulations.
-I am not responsible for misusing the API or for using it maliciously.
+I am not responsible for misusing the API, for using it maliciously or for any other use.

 ---